smf-steve/scgi-daemon/README.md

 cd ..
 ./scgi-daemon/scgi-launch ${ADDR} ${PORT} ${CGI_PROGRAM}
 ```
-You don't access your SCGI daemon directly via the ${ADDR} and ${PORT} defined, using the socket program.
+You can access your SCGI daemon directly via the defined ${ADDR} and ${PORT} defined using the socket program.
 E.g.,

 ```socket ${ADDR} ${PORT} < ./scgi-daemon/TestingCode/simple.request```